dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 ssh <username>@<server_ip_address>
 ```

-&#x1F534; Therefore, further we disable remote access using ssh from under root and the use of passwords, for this we correct:
+&#x1F534; So next we disable remote access using ssh with root and the use of passwords, so we make changes in:

 ```
 vi /etc/ssh/sshd_config
 ```

-In total, uncomment where necessary and install (in VIM, switch to editing mode by pressing the Insert button, insert text from the clipboard Shift+Insert, delete all text from this position Esc + :.,\$d + Enter, exit without writing :q!):
+In total, uncomment where necessary and set (in VIM, switch to editing mode by pressing the Insert button, insert text from the clipboard Shift+Insert, delete all text from this position Esc + :.,\$d + Enter, exit without writing :q!):

 ```
 PermitRootLogin no